 - Participating in fundraising and sponsorship activities

-There are up to 55 members of the Advisory Council including the Chair, Deputy Chair, and up to 53 Council Members.
+There are up to 45 members of the Advisory Council including the Chair and the Deputy Chair.
 The Dean appoints the Chair and the Deputy Chair from the Council membership.

-Membership of the Advisory Council is determined by the Dean, in consultation with the Chair, then put forward to the Executive Committee.
+Membership of the Advisory Council is determined by the Dean, in consultation with the Chair.
 Although Council members may be alumni, this is not a prerequisite for nomination.

 Council Members are appointed for three-year terms, which may be renewed.